MorphoCloud/MorphoDepotDocs/Segmenter.md

 * As you work on your segmentation, go back to the MorphoDepot module and use the `Commit and Push` button to save your work and push the results to github.
 Provide a short description as your `Commit message` and optionally a longer one to describe your work (or to make a note of remaining work that needs to be done).
 These notes are for yourself.
 * When doing work through MorphoDepot, do **NOT** use the regular save functions of Slicer, but use only the `Commit and Push` button to save your work.
 Regular save will potentially cause data loss.
 * If you need to, you can exit slicer (e.g. to shelve the instance) and reload the issue later to pick up where you left off.
 If you did the `Commit and Push` prior to closing slicer, you can ignore the message about contents of the scene being unsaved.
-* When you have finished your work, click the `Request PR review` button to create a pull request.
+* When you have finished your work, click the `Request PR review` button to change your pull request from draft sttaus to ready status.
 You need to enter a short description of your work in the text area below the button for your instructor or PI to see.
 This action will create a trigger to the instructor/PI to review your work.
 They can merge (accept) it, or may ask you to revise.